cloudenvy/cloudenvy/README.md

 #### Simple file uploading

-You can upload files to your ENVy via SFTP by running:
+You can upload files to your Envy via SFTP by running:

     envy scp ~/cat-photo.jpg ~/ZOMGKITTY.jpg